“As the vision seen from the corner of my eye becomes clearer, I trust it to determine the necessary materials and medium. I always ask ‘What If?'”

 Cohen has intuited so much along the way, but has also worked hard at learning.
 She has earned a double M.F.A., one in Painting and the other in Sculpture, at Washington State University.
 She began with a B.F.A. in Ceramics at the Cleveland Institute of Art.

-A 20-year exhibitor, Cohen returns to The Festival of Arts for a 21st, after a hiatus to travel and spend time with family.
+A 22-year exhibitor, Cohen returns to The Festival of Arts for a 23rd.
 Her paintings, etchings, and sculptures are included in Permanent Collection throughout the United States.
 A mixed media painting titled “The Passage” is part of The Festival of Arts Permanent Collection.